yqyeoh/techpass-tenant-docs/docs/applications.md

 ### Logout URL
 You can specify a URL to redirect your users to after they have successfully logged out from your app.

-### Redirect URL*
+### Redirect URL(s)*
 After successfully authenticating your users, you will want your users to be redirected by to your app.
-You will need to provide 1 or more valid URLs to redirect your user to.
+You will need to provide one or more valid URLs to redirect your user to.
 This should be a user routable URL.

 TechPass AAD will validate the `redirect_uri` parameter in all authorize HTTP requests for the app.
 If the value of the parameter does not match any of the URLs in this list.
 The authorisation request will fail.

 - To add more URLs, click on '*+ Add URL*' and enter the URL in the new text field that appears.
 - To remove an existing URL, just click on the thrash bin on the right of the URL that you want to remove.
 - Remember to click the Update button at the top if you are editing the URLs for an existing app.

-?> More information on Redirect URLs, can be found [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/reply-url).
+?> For more information, visit [Redirect URI(reply URL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/reply-url) and [Restrictions on wildcards in redirect URIs](https://docs.microsoft.com/en-us/azure/active-directory/develop/reply-url#restrictions-on-wildcards-in-redirect-uris).

 ### Enable Sign In
 Unchecking this field will disable ALL user sign in to the tenant service.